 artist and writer.
 In her spare time, she loves travelling, working with children, reading,

 I’ve been acting all my life, sometimes even on stage…

 I’ve written, directed and produced short plays when I lived in a quaint little town in Manitoba.

 After moving here, I was delighted to be able to join the Kincardine Theatre Guild.
 I’ve been

 back stage, on stage and now I am enjoying the role of Producer for this amazing production.

 The cast and crew are all so talented and watching them laugh and learn at rehearsal has been

 great fun.
 When I’m not playing around at the theatre, I’m usually off on an adventure

 somewhere I’ve never been!

 The dead body of Curator Wade Dewolfe was found under a large bronze statue of Agememnon of the Egyptian exhibit on loan to the Museum of World History and Civilization!
 Who was the murderer?
 The director of the Museum?
 His arch-rival?
-A grad student he was having an affair with?
 Join Detectives Montgomery and Swift on this wacky adventure to discover whodunnit!
 Directed by Shirley Dodds-Bieman.